 The Connecticut Higher Education Trust (CHET) 529 College Savings plan allows you to start investing in your child’s educational future with no minimum deposit.
 The plan offers several investment options including ones that automatically rebalance their asset allocation to become less risky as your child gets closer to college, so you don’t need any investment knowledge to enroll in the plan.

 The account is open to any U.S. citizen and offers several tax benefits.
 But, Connecticut families can deduct up to $10,000 from their state taxable income per account per year.

 How Do I Enroll in the Connecticut Higher Education Trust (CHET) 529 College Savings Program?

 The easiest way to open an account with the CHET 529 plan is online.
 The process should take about 15 minutes.
 You'd need the following information for yourself and your beneficiary: birthday, address, Social Security number of tax identification number and bank account and routing number if you’re making initial contributions electronically.

-You can also download an account application and mail it in along with a check for at least $25.
+You can also download an account application and mail it in along with a check.

 In addition, you’d need to choose one or more of the plan’s investment portfolios at time of enrollment.

 How Much Does the Connecticut 529 Plan Cost?